Ugolny Airport: Military

 Anadyr was one of nine Arctic staging bases (in Russian, "bounce aerodrome") for long range bombers.
 The Russian Air Force's OGA (Arctic Control Group) is responsible for upkeep of the facilities.

 Anadyr has also been a prominent base for Soviet Air Defence Forces due to its close proximity to Alaskan airspace.
 The 529th Fighter Aviation Regiment PVO, flying the Yakovlev Yak-28P (Firebar) interceptor, was stationed at Anadyr starting in the 1960s, along with S-75 (SA-2) surface-to-air missile installations of the 762nd Anti-Aircraft Missile Regiment.
 The PVO units were under the control of the 25th Air Defense Division of the 11th Separate Air Defense Army, responsible for air defense on the Chukotka Peninsula.
 An R-14 Chusovaya (SS-5 Skean) medium-range ballistic missile (MRBM) complex of the 83rd Separate Missile Regiment of the Strategic Missile Forces, which targeted American military installations in Alaska, was located 13 km (8 miles) northeast of Ugolny airfield from 1962 to 1969.

 In September 1982, the Yak-28s were replaced with 20 Sukhoi Su-15TM (Flagon) as part of a force upgrade.
 The Su-15 were flown by the 171st Fighter Aviation Regiment which was transferred from Bombora airfield, Gudauta, in the Abkhazian ASSR of the Georgian SSR, while the 529th transferred to Gudauta.
 The interceptor regiment was disbanded in 1993.

-Fighter aircraft are no longer based permanently at Anadyr, and the region is overflown daily by foreign aircraft on the Asian polar route.
+Fighter aircraft are no longer based permanently at Anadyr, and the region was overflown daily by foreign aircraft on the Asian polar route before the 2022 Russian invasion of Ukraine.
 Temporary military deployments are common, however.
 In 2001, the airfield was visited by Tupolev Tu-95MS and Ilyushin Il-78 aircraft on exercise from Engels air base.

 In 2014, Russia announced plans to deploy MiG-31 interceptors at the airport.

+As of 2025, Russia occasionally uses the airport as a forward basing point for the Tu-160.